bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ### Step 1: Extract soft-clipped reads

 The first step in the process is to extract the sequence reads with soft-clipped alignments.
-We will simplify matters by applying a simple `awk` command to filter records from an input BAM file that have a CIGAR string containing an 'S' character, indicating that the alignment has been soft clipped.
+We will simplify matters by using a simple `awk` command to filter records from an input BAM file that have a CIGAR string containing an 'S' character, indicating that the alignment has been soft clipped.
 The filtering used in the production pipeline was more discerning, taking into account that the subsequent step in the workflow searches for 20-nucleotide flanking